 Hey fellow authors!
 Here you’ll learn about me, my work as a sweet romance author, encouraging words, and even some writer’s tips.
 If you want to know what’s different about me in comparison to other authors, well... you’re hearing it from me lol😄 Isn’t that what makes you different as an author?

 We’re all in this together.
 I don’t know it all, but I’m coachable and willing to learn.
 Therefore, I’m a writer in the making.
-While I’m currently independent, there are manuscripts I plan to query.
 All opinions are my own😊no negativity here.
+Leave a rating or review and subscribe to show your support!

 I’m revising and can’t wait to share my first tip with you all!
 Do you have to use what I use?
 No, but I will share nonetheless.
 You’re revising!
 Great, but where do you start?
 Why not start with your key scenes (hook, inciting incident, 1st plot point, middle, etc.)? fictionary.co is mentioned in this episode.